 Call and email target employers.
 Phone and email ten dream or realistic target employers that aren't advertising an appropriate position.
 Don’t know who those people might be?
 Search LinkedIn on those employers, For example, if you want to be in Google’s training dept, contact not HR but a training manager there.
 In that case, include a YouTube of you in action.

 Make quick but deep LinkedIn and Twitter connections.
-On LinkedIn and Twitter, follow ten organizations you’d like and individuals there who could hire you.
+On LinkedIn and Twitter, follow ten organizations that interest you and individuals there who could hire you.
 In inviting to connect with a person on LinkedIn, don’t use the standard invitation.
 Rather, in a sentence or two, explain what you like about the person or organization.
 For example, “I’m an avid user of WhatsApp and would certainly consider working there.
 Would you add me to your LinkedIn connections?”
-Make smart, flattering comments for a few days in a row.
+Make smart, occasionally flattering comments for a few days in a row.
 Then ask for an info interview.

 Make ‘em an offer they can’t refuse.
-Volunteer as a tryout, making it for a fixed period: “I’ll volunteer for a week for free or even make a donation to your organization’s foundation.
+Volunteer as a tryout, making it for a fixed period: “I’ll volunteer for a week for free.
 At that point, you can hire me or not.
 No risk.
 At minimum, you will have gotten a week’s volunteer work to make your life easier."